For weeks, fifteen-year-old Scott Farranger has been experiencing strange seizures. And whenever he does, even stranger things happen.

 Author of The Otherworld Series

-I'm nearly finished with Zwataru (Book 2) and your support will allow me to keep publishing books (plus, the paperback is $2 less here vs. on Amazon)!
+I'm nearly finished with Zwataru (Book 2) and your support allows me to keep publishing books!